Encore-Karaoke-Labs/Encore-Karaoke/README.md

    npm run make
    ```

-_To run in full-screen Kiosk mode (which disables Windows Explorer to replicate a true arcade machine), pass the `--kiosk` flag._
+_To run in full-screen Kiosk mode (which disables Windows Explorer that may improve performance), pass the `--kiosk` flag._

 ### Contributing